 Specialist Disability Services

 Safeguards and quality assurance frameworks that currently exist to protect people in the ACT sit under the ACT Disability Services Act 1991 and related instruments.
-This Act applies to all specialist disability service providers in the ACT regardless of whether they are an NDIS provider.
+This Act applies to all specialist disability service providers in the ACT.

-The Human Services Registrar (HSR) is responsible for administering the Disability Services Act 1991 and related instruments.
-It also regulates the sector to ensure compliance with standards established under law.
+Previously and ongoing from 01 July 2019 oversight for all non-NDIS registered Specialist Disability Service providers will remain under the jurisdiction of the Human Services Registrar (HSR), please refer to the Compliance Fact Sheet.
+The HSR is responsible for the administering the Disability Services Act 1991 and related instruments.
+It also regulates the sector to ensure compliance with standards established under law, including:

-- Critical incidents/complaints - report the circumstances of a risk where the provider has reasonable grounds to believe there is serious risk to the life, health or safety of a person with a disability to whom the provider is providing a specialist disability service.
+- Reporting critical incidents/complaints - circumstances of a risk where the provider has reasonable grounds to believe there is serious risk to the life, health or safety of a person with a disability to whom the provider is providing a specialist disability service.
 Targeted compliance reviews may occur in response to complaints or critical incidents.
+Please refer to the Critical Incident Fact Sheet

-- Disclosure of: an investigation of the provider; arbitration, litigation or other adjudicative proceeding that could have an adverse impact on the provider’s capacity to comply with the standards.
+- Disclosing an investigation of the provider; arbitration, litigation or other adjudicative proceeding that could have an adverse impact on the provider’s capacity to comply with the standards.

 - any material change or proposed change to the constitution and rules or memorandum and articles of association;